I've been an online writer for over eight years. I love writing about relationships, love, romance, and flirting.

 3) All you do on your social networking profiles is brag

-It may become very easy for others to label you as a complete show off if all you do is brag, brag and brag on Facebook, Twitter and other social networks.
+It may become very easy for others to label you as a complete show-off if all you do is brag, brag, and brag on Facebook, Twitter, and other social networks.
 Leave the bragging to the celebrities and stop sounding like a narcissist.

 Social networking sites like Facebook and Twitter are meant to be places where people can meet and catch up with the latest happenings with friends.
-It is one thing to have an attractive profile but if your profile is jam packed with a list of your achievements, your talents and your model-like pictures, you may be pushing it a bit too far.
+It is one thing to have an attractive profile but if your profile is jam-packed with a list of your achievements, your talents, and your model-like pictures, you may be pushing it a bit too far.

 4) You constantly brag about your latest purchases

 It may be exciting to share your new purchases with friends and family or talk about it on Facebook and Twitter as you are walking home from the shops.
-But doing this for every single thing you buy may make you look like a total show off.
+But doing this for every single thing you buy may make you look like a total show-off.

 Other people may not want to know about everything you have been buying.
 Your annoying Facebook updates could make may also make others feel deprived of all the cool things that you may own.
-So whether it is a new camera, a new pair of jeans, a set of sophisticated wine glasses or a new makeup kit, bragging about every single thing as soon as you buy it may clearly make you come across as a show off.
+So whether it is a new camera, a new pair of jeans, a set of sophisticated wine glasses, or a new makeup kit, bragging about every single thing as soon as you buy it may clearly make you come across as a show-off.

 5) You constantly fish for compliments

-A person who drives a conversation in a way that forces someone else to give a compliment unwillingly is likely to be a show off.
+A person who drives a conversation in a way that forces someone else to give a compliment unwillingly is likely to be a show-off.
 Braggarts are known to enjoy being the center of attention all the time and they like their egos puffing up with praise and compliments.

-Stop asking your friends questions which force them to respond with a compliment.
+Stop asking your friends questions that force them to respond with a compliment.
 Everyone feels good when they are appreciated but it can be very annoying to others if you dig down deep for compliments all the time.